mmacgilvray18/Phospho_Network/README.md

 <sup>+</sup>These authors contributed equally to the work.

 ## Prerequisites
 The user should define differentially changing phospho-peptides in the "WT" or "Parent" strain using their own criteria (eg; fold-change, p-value, etc.), followed by grouping/clustering phospho-peptides based on similar directionality of abundance change.

 # Code Prerequisites:
  * This code has been run successfully on Mac OS X, Ubuntu 14, but should work on any unix like system.
  * Python 3 (version 3.4 although any version 3.3 and above should work)
    Anaconda is an easy way to install python, https://www.anaconda.com/download/
- * python libraries required:  Pandas, numpy, Biopython, jupyter, beautifulsoup
+ * python libraries required:

    Code has successfully executed using these versions:
   > python                    3.4.4